Jacques Rogge, IOC president for 12 years, dies at 79

 He struggled with the thorny issue of cutting and adding sports.
 Softball and baseball were removed from the program after 2008, while golf and rugby were included for 2016.
 Wrestling was surprisingly dropped for 2020 in 2012 but was given a second chance and won back its place a year later.

 Lamenting a rise in youth obesity and seeking to get young people off the couch, Rogge developed his pet project — the Youth Olympic Games.
 The event, for athletes aged 15 to 18, was designed to involve educational and cultural experiences as well as sports competition.
-The Summer Youth Games debuted in Singapore in 2010, with the second edition held in Nanjing, China, in August 2014.
+The Summer Youth Games debuted in Singapore in 2010.

 The IOC’s financial security strengthened under Rogge’s tenure.
 Revenues from global sponsors grew from $663 million in 2001-04 to nearly $1 billion for the four-year cycle through London.
 Television rights deals raised billions, including a $4.38 billion deal with NBC through the 2020 Tokyo Olympics.
 The IOC’s reserves rose from $100 million to $900 million over 10 years.